logo

 1. Click the gear icon to configure:

-• Upload custom icons for Android and iOS.
+• Upload icons for Android and iOS

 Q: How do I create a chatbot that responds to users automatically?